 Mountain Kinabalu is the highest mountain on the world’s largest island, Borneo.

-Distinct climate zones add to the beauty of the mountain, with dense rainforest giving way to Sino-European oaks, chestnuts, and eucalyptus trees and finally -rugged barren moonscapes, steep climbs, 600 varieties of flora and fauna wrapped with clouds.
+Distinct climate zones add to the mountain’s beauty, with dense rainforest giving way to Sino-European oaks, chestnuts, eucalyptus trees, and, finally -rugged barren moonscapes, steep climbs, 600 varieties of flora and fauna wrapped with clouds.

-Mountain Kinabalu, Malaysia’s first Unesco World Heritage Site, looks like a crown of wild granite spires that draws thousands of visitors each year.
+Mountain Kinabalu, Malaysia’s first Unesco World Heritage Site, looks like a crown of rough granite spires that draws thousands of visitors each year.

-A hike up Mountain Kinabalu should only be considered if you do not have a fear of heights and are fit to join the arduous climb to the summit.
+A hike up Mountain Kinabalu should only be considered if you do not fear heights and are fit to join the arduous climb to the summit.

 Sipadan is the only oceanic island in Malaysia, rising 600 meters from the seabed.

-Located in the Celebes Sea off the east coast of Sabah- it was formed by living corals growing on top of an extinct volcanic cone that took thousands of years to develop.
+Located in the Celebes Sea off the east coast of Sabah, living corals grew on top of an extinct volcanic cone that took thousands of years to develop.

 This diver’s paradise is a grand aquarium with abundant aquatic life, from sharks to green turtles to more than 3000 varieties of fish, barracuda, and a stronghold for the endangered scalloped hammerhead shark.